 Mama did not marry after that.
 I heard that in his later years he lived with an unmarried lady of some not-so-socially-permissible character – whatever way the society attested the virtues of character; and he lived a not-so-socially-acceptable life – however society determined the norms of living.

 And then many years later after I moved to America and finished my studies and I got a job – many really – and married and I have a child and Ma, then old and frail, came to visit us at Brisbane.
-We took her for a Satyanarayan pujo at a friend’s house in Gold River, a gated neighborhood, posh and picturesque and not that far from our house.
+We took her for a Satyanarayan pujo at a friend’s house in a nearby gated neighborhood, posh and picturesque and not that far from our house.
 The lady of the house hired a priest from the Hindu temple of a nearby town.
 We Bengalis in this area normally invite a retired Bengali engineer, who turned himself into a pujari in his retirement days.
 But being an engineer, and educated in America at that, he never quite acquired the age old girth of the old country priests with their adherence to ritualistic ceremonies.
 And for that the lady of the house did not like the Bengali priest.
 The temple priest, from north India, came to the USA with a religious visa – after being denied several times.
 He was a dark, skinny man.
 His pan stained teeth with shiny black intervals – an indication that he had never been to a dentist – a brown shawl and a monkey cap on his head (even though it was summer) conveyed an image of an old pujari.
 And the image and rituals were what elicited the deference.

 He appeared to be a level-headed man, aware that his service was being rendered to rich and foreign-educated professionals (most of whom are believed, right or wrong, to be full or semi-atheist by less degreed folks).
 The priest never seemed to look at the ladies who sat around him, a virtue that goes well with his profession.
 He was thorough with his ritualistic paraphernalia.
 He carried a jute bag with a red logo with pictures of peacock feathers around it and the name of an Indian fabric company written under it in capital letters.
 In the bag he carried a brass bell, a seating pad made with colored jute fabric, a deep brown bottle containing (supposedly) Ganges water, an old slate and a white chalk, and some wood turnings to create fire and a can of sands that would create the base of the fire (the house may not have any soil nearby).
 The bag also held a thin, crumbly book with cheap cover paintings.
 The book was short in height but long sideways, imparting, in vain, an air of old religious scripture.
 All these materials and the priest served as a package deal, convenient to the customers.